Personal relationships of Alexander the Great: Nature of relationship

-Although none of the five main sources of Alexander's life state that there was anything other than friendship between Alexander and Hephaestion, some historians speculate that there was more.
+Although some historians speculate that there was something more to their relationship, none of the five main sources of Alexander's life state that there was anything other than friendship between Alexander and Hephaestion.
 Robin Lane Fox states that the two were possibly lovers, elaborating that "later gossip claimed that Alexander [and Hephaestion] had a love affair.
 No contemporary history states this, but the facts show that the two men's friendship was exceptionally deep and close."
 Paul Cartledge claims that the two "almost certainly" physically expressed their love at one or more stages in their lives.
 Cartledge notes that if Hephaestion was Alexander's "catamite", the stigma attached to being the passive sexual partner is not something that Hephaestion would have wished to boast about.

-In Alexander the Great: Sources and studies, William Woodthorpe Tarn wrote, "There is then not one scrap of evidence for calling Alexander homosexual."
-Cartledge asserts that any attempt to "expunge all trace, or taint, of homosexuality" from Alexander and Hephaestion's relationship are "seriously misguided."
+Cartledge asserts that any attempt to "expunge all trace, or taint, of homosexuality" from Alexander and Hephaestion's relationship are "seriously misguided," while William Woodthorpe Tarn wrote in Alexander the Great: Sources and studies, "There is then not one scrap of evidence for calling Alexander homosexual."